tangkdt/Alchemy/README.md

 ## Theme:

 The theme is the title of the starter game.
 If you are using the starter game, you will find it as soon as you press the play button.
-If you aren't using it and don't want to install godot and clone the repo. you can find it by exploring
+If you aren't using it and don't want to install godot and clone the repo. you can find it by looking for **the text field from name="Name"** in **_common/start_screen.tscn**.

 ## Step 4: Play your game!!